 Pity the unfortunate high status person who had need to visit this part of town!
 For those who were to the manor (or, later, New Town) born, the dirty, overcrowded and dangerous city was a threat not just to their health, but to the cleanliness of their clothes.

-Thus, on this day, 19 October, 1687 the city's first formal taxi service was proposed.
+Thus, on 19 October, 1687 the city's first formal taxi service was proposed.
 Alexander Hay, a carpenter, had constructed six sedan chairs - padded seats enclosed in a wooden compartment, mounted on two wooden poles - which could be carried between the shoulders of two footmen, for the purpose of transporting those who could afford his service through the areas of the city not accessible by coach and/or horse.

 Hay applied to the council for a monopoly to run this service exclusively, and was granted the right to operate his sedan chairs without competition for a period of 11 years.
 For just 7 Scots shillings per hour travellers could use the taxi service to travel along any of the lanes and alleys between Edinburgh Castle and Holyrood.
 Travel outwith the limits of the city, beyond the Old Town, was by a price to be negotiated on pick-up.